-Up to three grants of £1,500 are offered annually for first year undergraduate geography students to participate in a fieldwork project led by one of their university lecturers.
+Grants of £1,500 are offered annually for first and second year undergraduate geography students to participate in a fieldwork project led by one of their university lecturers.

-The Fieldwork Apprenticeships aim to give students the opportunity to go overseas for a number of weeks during the summer to work as a Fieldwork Apprentice on a research project led by an academic member of staff at their university.
+The Fieldwork Apprenticeships aim to give students the opportunity during the summer to work as a Fieldwork Apprentice for a number of weeks on a research project either in the UK or overseas, led by an academic member of staff at their university.

-Applicants must be UK nationals, be resident and studying geography as an undergraduate in a UK HEI and be in the first year of their Bachelor’s degree.
-Applicants must have the support of a lecturer at their UK HEI to participate in an overseas fieldwork project that lasts for more than one month.
+Applicants must be UK nationals, be resident and studying geography as an undergraduate in a UK HEI and be in the first or second year of their Bachelor’s degree.
+Applicants must have the support of a lecturer at their UK HEI to participate in a fieldwork project.

 Recipients will be expected to share their experiences with others for example at their own institution or through the Geography Ambassadors programme.